bveber/etrade-portfolio-server/README.md

     - [x] Get Fundamentals
 - Get overall performace over time (compared to indices)
 - Create different slices of the portfolio doughnut chart by sector, industry, equity type, etc.
+- Create secret env vars for testing in GHA and for deploying to Production